 1 Tell us about your background.
 How did you become involved with Travelers Aid; what is its mission, and who and what areas does it serve?

-I earned my MSW (Master of Social Work) from the University of Minnesota; originally pursuing social work in the medical field.
-I was given the opportunity to work with an amazing team of healthcare providers, leading the way for immigrants and refugees to receive and navigate the healthcare system.
+Jane Mrosko: I earned my MSW (Master of Social Work) from the University of Minnesota, originally pursuing social work in the medical field.
+I was allowed to work with an amazing team of healthcare providers, leading the way for immigrants and refugees to receive and navigate the healthcare system.

 2 How does Travelers Aid benefit the airport and surrounding community, and what type of outreach or networking programs does it have, either at the airport or outside airport perimeters?

-Volunteers bring incredible energy and joy to their roles, and they return home sharing stories of people they have helped and about their time in the airport.
+Jane Mrosko: Volunteers bring incredible energy and joy to their roles, and they return home, sharing stories of people they have helped and about their time in the airport.

-Travelers Aid staff and volunteers have helped passengers connect with family, navigate from terminal to terminal, calm nerves, listen, support, welcome and offer knowledge and information.
-We provide referrals to shelters, information about hotel options, direct passengers to embassies or consulates, offer tourism tips and so much more.
-We thoroughly assess situations in order to offer helpful solutions.
+Travelers Aid staff and volunteers have helped passengers connect with family, navigate from terminal to terminal, calm their nerves, listen, support, welcome, and offer knowledge and information.
+We provide referrals to shelters, information about hotel options, direct passengers to embassies or consulates, offer tourism tips, and much more.
+We thoroughly assess situations to offer helpful solutions.

 3 How did the pandemic affect the ability of Travelers Aid volunteers to function during the height of the crisis?